-The following is the second in a five-part series written by Victor Taylor, a Philippine national and permanent resident of Canada.
+The following is the second in a six-part series written by Victor Taylor, a Philippine national and permanent resident of Canada.
 His writing is largely informed by his field work and personal experience in being involved in the Muslim areas of the Philippines for the last 50 years.
 His work provides an insightful first-hand perspective of the development of Islam in the Philippines and the rise of the Abu Sayyaf Group.

 The Abu Sayyaf Group (ASG) has its roots in the centuries of struggle of the Moro people against colonial administrations and forces that have intruded into and have taken over what the Moros consider their traditional homeland.
 In many ways, this is not different from the experience of indigenous peoples elsewhere, whether in Canada, South America or other countries that have been colonized.
 What distinguishes the struggle of the Moro people from many others, however, is the fact that it continues to this day, five centuries after the arrival of the first colonizers in the 16th century.
 This writer is of the opinion that this is due in large measure to the warrior culture of the Moros as well as the Islamic faith that underlies the perspective of the Moro people vis-à-vis their environment.